opencv/opencv/modules/ocl/doc/ml_machine_learning.rst

 ----------------------------------------
 Finds the neighbors and predicts responses for input vectors.

-.. ocv:function:: float ocl::KNearestNeighbour::find_nearest(const oclMat& samples, int k, oclMat& lables )
+.. ocv:function:: void ocl::KNearestNeighbour::find_nearest(const oclMat& samples, int k, oclMat& lables )

     :param samples: Input samples stored by rows.
 It is a single-precision floating-point matrix of :math:`number\_of\_samples \times number\_of\_features` size.